matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

   in the input alignment get deleted in our pipeline._
 - `larch_build`: path to the `build` directory created when building `larch` (see instructions in `larch` repo)
-- `ouput_data`: path to directory in which output, which is a pickled file containing trees and corresponding edge vectors containing MP edge labels, should be saved
+- `output_data`: path to directory in which output, which is a pickled file containing trees and corresponding edge vectors containing MP edge labels, should be saved
 - `dataset_name`: name for the dataset that will be used for the output files